4ian/GDevelop/Readme.md

 ![GDevelop logo](https://raw.githubusercontent.com/4ian/GDevelop/master/Core/docs/images/gdlogo.png "GDevelop logo")

-GDevelop is a full-featured, open-source game development software, allowing to create HTML5 and native games without any knowledge in a specific programming language.
+GDevelop is a full-featured, open-source game development software, allowing to create desktop and mobile games without any knowledge in a specific programming language.
 All the game logic is built up using an intuitive and powerful event-based system.

 ![GDevelop in action, used to add a trigger in a platformer game](https://raw.githubusercontent.com/4ian/GDevelop/master/Core/docs/images/demo.gif "GDevelop in action, used to add a trigger in a platformer game")